Many countries consider you a tax resident if you spend more than 183 days within their borders during a tax year.

 - Estonia: E-Residency program for business owners.

-- Georgia: Attractive tax rates and simplified visa requirements.
+- Georgia: Attractive tax rates and simplified Visa Requirements.

 - Panama: Territorial tax system, taxing only income earned within Panama.